roshnet/hashvive/README.md

 Passwords generated that way are less likely to crack when brute forcing.
 However, you could manually edit them to create an even more random password.

 ## Installation
-There are two ways to install - direct download app binary, or build from source.
+There are two ways to install - download app binary, or build from source.

 #### Download Binary

-[Download](https://drive.google.com/file/d/1AcG4d_0NTFeG6IWJxChWJnU-lpwNqARY/view?usp=sharing) the APK to run on your device.
+You can download the binary from the [latest Github release](https://github.com/roshnet/hashvive/releases/download/v1.0.0/hashvive-1.0.0.apk).

 #### Building from source